Bertrand-code/Story/README.md

-You can find different styles used in the document called "style.css"
+You can find the codes of all the images uploaded in the "Style.css".